Home › Clan names › Pedi › Mahlangu

 Associated surnames

-We publish the full tibongo (clan praises) only once we can verify them against documented tradition — for this clan they are still being confirmed.
+We publish the full diboko (clan praises) only once we can verify them against documented tradition — for this clan they are still being confirmed.
 If you can share an authoritative version, corrections are warmly welcomed.